Children and Young People's Mental Health and Emotional Wellbeing Engagement

-NHS North East Lincolnshire CCG recently involved members of the local community in redesigning Child and Adolescent Mental Health Service (CAMHS) for young people in our area.
+Redesigning Child and Adolescent Mental Health Service (CAMHS) for young people

 As with any change to local support, the CCG wanted to hear about the experiences of young people, their families and those with an interest in mental health, and understand what they found most important in the existing service and what they would like to see happen differently.